UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Tyler:** I don't know, but I think we can name it a Chuba Punk.

 **Algy:** Polymorph.
 Let's name it a Polymorph.
-This is how we came up with the name polymor.
+This is how we came up with the name Polymoprh.
 So you're about to name it a Chuba Punk.

-**Ryan:** They really should.
-George Punks, but that's okay.
+**Ryan:** They really should be— George Punks, but that's okay.

 **Algy:** George Punks.
 Yeah.
 You guys don't even get to talk to George.
 Well, next time, we'll make George speak on the AMA.